bobosii/e-commorce/README.md

 # E-Commerce

-## I developed this project to improve my dominance in Java SpringBoot.
+I developed this project to enhance my proficiency in Java Spring Boot.
-## Also this project preliminary prepare for my Advance Java course projects which i took 2025 spring semester.
+Additionally, this project serves as a preliminary preparation for my Advanced Java course projects, which I am taking in the Spring 2025 semester.